What does it mean to have a data-driven mentality?

 So, how do you build a data-driven mentality?

-Well, for starters, it’s critical to define what your strategic objectives and priorities.
+First, define what your strategic objectives and priorities are.
 From there, decide which success metrics will be measured and mapped to your KPIs.
-While it may seem like a daunting initiative, we have seen 90% of our clients do this in a day or two.
+While it may seem like a daunting initiative, many teams complete this work in a day or two.
 This is the first step in aligning tactical execution at the department level with corporate strategy and measuring performance against defined goals and objectives.

-The next step gets a bit tricky – it has to do with mindset or “culture.”
-The use of data and analytics in everyday activities must be embraced by the entire organization.
-Without this top-down, bottom-up commitment, adoption, decision-making, and execution, goals will fail.
-Our client talked about how internal champions, such as line-of-business leaders, drove adoption by quantifying and then freely sharing the benefits they experienced.
+The next step is mindset and culture.
+The use of data in everyday activities must be embraced across the organization.
+Without top-down and bottom-up commitment, adoption and execution will stall.
+Internal champions, such as line-of-business leaders, can drive adoption by quantifying and then openly sharing the benefits they’re seeing.

-They made this a standing agenda item in their monthly all-hands meetings.
-The cross-functional virus of data-led best practices became a competitive game across various areas.
-As they all shared data sources, adoption spread, and collaboration between teams and departments continually improved.
-She said that executives, managers, and employees alike found themselves thinking and acting differently, asking more probing questions about the top business or operational challenges they were trying to tackle.
-Employees were finally trying to figure out how to answer these questions themselves as opposed to “just asking the boss.”
+Make it a standing agenda item in monthly all-hands meetings.
+The cross-functional spread of data-led best practices can become a healthy competition across teams.
+As data sources are shared, adoption spreads and collaboration between teams and departments improves.
+Executives, managers, and employees start thinking and acting differently, asking more probing questions about the business or operational challenges they’re trying to tackle.
+Employees begin figuring out how to answer these questions themselves rather than “just asking the boss.”

-Research from Carnegie-Mellon University and A.T.
-Kearney indicates that data-driven leaders are also more likely to deploy analytics pilot programs than other companies.
-Pilot programs provide users with first-hand experience using analytics, enabling a sharing and data-centric mindset.
+Research from Carnegie Mellon University and A.T.
+Kearney indicates that data-driven leaders are also more likely to run pilot programs.
+Pilot projects give users first-hand experience with reporting and dashboards, encouraging a sharing and data-centric mindset.

 Evangelism

-Perhaps the most important task that many people took on was evangelizing the power of data to the areas of the organization that may not understand its potential or may be resistant to change.
-The peer-to-peer conversation made it a risk-free environment around understanding the value data can bring, consequently getting their buy-in to support data initiatives.
+Perhaps the most important task is evangelizing the power of data to areas of the organization that may not understand its potential or may be resistant to change.
+Peer-to-peer conversations create a low-risk environment to understand the value data can bring, which helps build support for data initiatives.

 In our client’s case, she saw the constituent groups to include: